bGZo/soul/pages/cstack-db-tutorial.md

       // via: https://stackoverflow.com/questions/17720223
       truct {
          ...
-      } myNameStruct;  // defines myNameStruct as a variable with this struct
+      } myNameStruct;  // mark:: s myNameStruct as a variable with this struct
                        // definition, but the struct definition cannot be re-used.

       struct Name {
          ...
-      } myNameStruct;  // define a struct, and declare/define a struct variable
+      } myNameStruct;  // mark::  a struct, and declare/mark::  a struct variable
                // at the same time:

       typedef struct {